xoseperez/eeprom_rotate/README.md

 The original EEPROM library automatically instantiates an EEPROM object that's already available to use.
 This consumes little memory (since the data buffer is only created and populated when calling `begin`).
-But anyway if you don't want to have a unused object around you can disable the object instantiation by adding the `NO_GLOBAL_EEPROM` build flag.
+But anyway if you don't want to have a unused object around you can disable the object instantiation by using the `NO_GLOBAL_EEPROM` build flag.

 ## License